moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 +----------+-----------------------+
 ```

-This is the save header as of Update 8.
+This is the save header as of Update 8 and 1.0.
 In the past, the header was shorter, but additional values were added with updates.
 Each time this struct is extended, the `SaveHeaderVersion` value increases, the current value is `13`.
 Internally, an enum `Type` is used for this number, see `FGSaveManagerInterface.h` distributed with the game files.